WeblateOrg/weblate/docs/admin/install.rst

-To solve this, you need to change your database to use ``utf8mb4`` (what is again subset of Unicode, but this time which can be stored in four bytes in ``utf-8`` encoding, thus covering all chars currently defined in Unicode.
+To solve this, you need to change your database to use ``utf8mb4`` (what is again subset of Unicode, but this time which can be stored in four bytes in ``utf-8`` encoding, thus covering all chars currently defined in Unicode).

-This can be achieved at database creation time by creating it with this charset and specifying the charset in connection settings (see :ref:`mysql-config`):
+This can be achieved at database creation time by creating it with this character set and specifying the character set in connection settings (see :ref:`mysql-config`):

 .. code-block:: mysql